puritybirir/Github-Battle/README.md

 # Github-Battle
-To follow the Tyler McGinnis React course
+Application to battle GitHub repositories and show the most popular GitHub repositories

+# Built with?
+- React
+- Firebase